Our Mental Health Manifesto

 There is a mental health crisis among young people.

-We’re calling on all political parties to commit to improving services and promoting good mental health.
+We’re calling on the Government to commit to improving services and promoting good mental health.

 Children's mental health: 10 priorities for the government

-This Autumn, the government will publish a Green Paper on children and young people’s mental health, outlining its policies and priorities for the future.
-We believe that, in order to tackle the current crisis, it must make 10 crucial commitments:
+We believe that, in order to tackle the current crisis, the Government must make 10 crucial commitments:

 - Rebalance the education system to prioritise emotional wellbeing and mental health